NovaH00/BigNum/README_en.md

     ```

 <a id="4th-way"></a>
-- Forth, the same as the way you declare an array.
+- Fourth, the same as the way you declare an array.

     ```c++
     BigNum num = {1,2,3};